Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 What is the COVID-19 virus?

 COVID-19 is spread through droplets produced when an infected person coughs or sneezes, or by indirect contact with contaminated hands, surfaces or objects.
-People are at risk of infection if they come in close contact (face to face for at least 15 minutes or in a closed space for at least 2 hours) with someone who has COVID-19.
+People are at risk of infection if they come in close contact (face to face for at least 15 minutes, cumulative over the course of a week, or in a closed space for at least 2 hours) with someone who has COVID-19.

 Risk to funeral directors and mortuary personnel